mondradiko/canary/docs/DESIGN.md

 used by the framework to identify the panel binding to the script.

 Both `i32`s are basically opaque identifiers.
-The first one, passed to the script environment by the framework, is the framework-internal integer identifier for that panel.
+The first one, passed to the script environment by the Canary framework, is the internal integer identifier for that panel.
 This can be used by the script to call [draw commands](#draw-commands) as well as to read and write [panel attributes](#attributes).